At a glance :

 - emit substantial amounts of greenhouse gases, which means their conversion results in a much greater decrease in carbon stocks than conversion of upland forests.

-- provide numerous ecosystem services that are vital to the sustainability of local communities, livelihoods and infrastructure.
+- provide numerous ecosystem services that are vital to the sustainability of local communities, livelihoods and infrastructure and

 - The measurement (monitoring), reporting and verification (MRV) of the carbon stocks and emissions are now possible.